Walk Like an Egyptian: In popular culture

-The song was also used in Totally Spies!
-The Movie, in season 3 of Eastbound & Down and during the closing credits of Asterix & Obelix: Mission Cleopatra by Alain Chabat, one of the biggest successes in French cinema box-office history.
+The song was used during the closing credits of Asterix & Obelix: Mission Cleopatra (2002) by Alain Chabat, one of the biggest successes in French cinema box-office history.

+The song was used in Totally Spies!
+The Movie (2009).

-In Family Guy, Carter Pewterschmidt is shown listening to the song while singing different lyrics that relate to his life.
+In 2009, in the Family Guy episode title "420" (S07 E12), Carter Pewterschmidt is shown listening to the song while singing different lyrics that relate to his life.

+In 2012, the song was used in season 3 of Eastbound & Down.